 - Place your scooter on a smooth and even ground.

-- You will find the throttle formed with 3 different wires with black, red and blue or green colors.
-To understand if there is any problem in the throttle, twist the throttle.
-If you have a problem in the throttle, the speed display and light will not show up.
-However, the connection between the controller and the throttle might be faulty as well.
+- You will find the throttle formed with 3 different wires with black, red, and blue or green colors.
+To understand if there is any problem with the throttle, twist the throttle.
+If you have a problem with the throttle, the speed display and light will not show up.
+Maybe, the connection between the controller and the throttle might be faulty as well.

-- To remove the fuse turn off the scooter at first.
+- To remove the fuse, turn off the scooter at first.
 Lift the back wheels off the ground.
-Keep some distance with the back wheels.
+Make sure to keep some distance with the back wheels.

-- To the red wire of the throttle connect 4.3 Volts DC positive.
+- Then to the red wire of the throttle connect 4.3 Volts DC positive.
 Connect the black wire to the 4.3 Volts DC ground.
 Now, take the voltmeter and fix it on the blue and black wire.

-- Replace the fuse and then switch on the electric scooter.
+- After that, you need to replace the fuse and then switch on the electric scooter.

 - To start the motor, turn or twist the throttle.
-At this phase, you will see that the motor is turning on.
-In case the motor does not turn on, it means that there is any problem with the batteries, connection to the control or ignition key.
+At this phase, you will see that the engine is turning on.
+In case the motor does not turn on, there is some kind of issue.
+Maybe it can be with the batteries, connection to the control, or the ignition key.
+So, check for the problem.
 On the contrary, if the motor runs without trouble, it indicates a problem with the throttle.

 - The voltmeter will read anything between 0 to 3+ volts.
 If you see the number is lower than this, there is a problem with the throttle.